Defamation: What can you do if someone attacks your reputation?

 For most people what springs to mind when defamation is mentioned are high-profile cases involving well known personalities suing the press.
 There are many famous examples, involving celebrities such as Sean Penn, Kate Winslet, Cliff Richard and Johnny Depp.

 But this area of the law is relevant to people from all walks of life and we deal with defamation cases across a very wide range of contexts.
 According to figures from Thomson Reuters, celebrity claims only accounted for six per cent of reported defamation cases in the UK in 2017.
-In recent months, there have been cases reported in the press involving claims between teachers and pupils’ parents, husbands and wives, and between businesses and their employees.
+In recent months, there have been cases reported in the press involving claims between teachers and pupils’ parents, between husbands and wives, and between businesses and their employees.

 What is the law on defamation?